Jet Airways Case Study: Soaring High, Crashing Down, Reviving Hope, and the Final Descent

 The NRI Indian businessman, Naresh Goyal founded Jet Airways, who was also the Chairman of the airline company.

-Why did Jet Airways shut down?
+Why Jet Airways failed?

-There are numerous reasons that propelled the downfall of Jet Airways but the most prominent reason for the Jet Airways shut down is the lack of funds, and mounting debt.
+There are numerous reasons that propelled the downfall of Jet Airways but the most prominent reason for the Jet Airways shutdown is the lack of funds and mounting debt.

 What is the Jet Airways insolvency case?